Triage

 Simple, quick actions that can make a difference without using many resources:

-• repositioning the airway
+• Repositioning the airway.

-• providing a few rescue breaths
+• Providing a few rescue breaths.

-• decompression of the chest
+• Decompression of the chest.

-• application of tourniquet to control bleeding
+• Application of tourniquet to control bleeding.

-• administering an antidote via autoinjector.
+• Administering an antidote via autoinjector.

 Any intervention in triage should not require a large number of people or extensive time.

-Triage decisions are hard to make.
-Take a moment to practice.
-Check out this case-based triage game.
+Take a moment to practice by checking out this case-based triage module.

 Written by Dennis Ren